Container deposit schemes in Australia: New South Wales

 In the 1960s and 1970s Sydney had a bottle return scheme whereby retailers returned bottles to the manufacturer for refunds.
 If the retailer supported it, members of the general public could return bottles to the point of sale for refunds.

 In the 2000s the New South Wales government indicated it wished to push ahead with a container deposit scheme as part of a raft of new policies aimed at protecting the environment and preventing litter.
-The scheme has strong backing from the public, various politicians, NSW councils, and various environmental groups such as Cleanup Australia, Boomerang Alliance, and Total Environment Centre.
+The scheme has strong backing from the public, various politicians, NSW councils, and various environmental groups such as Clean Up Australia, Boomerang Alliance, and Total Environment Centre.
 At the time the proposal was opposed by major beverage manufacturers, which mounted a sustained but ultimately unsuccessful lobbying campaign.

 On 8 May 2016 the government announced a ten-cent container deposit scheme for packaged drinks between 150 ml and three litres.
 Wine bottles and milk cartons were excluded, as were beverages packaged in paper or cardboard.
 The scheme was initially proposed to begin in July 2017 but was delayed until December 2017 following requests from environment groups and industry bodies.
 In July 2017 the NSW Environment Protection Agency announced the scheme coordinator would be a joint venture called Exchange for Change, comprising major beverage manufacturers Asahi, Carlton & United Breweries, Coca-Cola Amatil, Coopers Brewery and Lion.
 The announcement was opposed by the NSW Greens party, as some of the manufacturers had not previously supported container deposit schemes.

 Initial implementation of the scheme – named "Return and Earn" – generated substantial returns of containers along with some community criticism for increasing drink prices, litter around container collection centres and insufficient return points in regional areas.
-By September 2022, eight billion containers had been returned via the scheme, $700 million have been returned to New South Wales residents, and $35 million donated to charity.
-There are 615 return points across NSW.
+By February 2025, 13 billion containers had been returned via the scheme, $1.3 billion have been returned to New South Wales residents, and $72 million donated to charity.
+There are 650 return points across NSW.

+In September 2025, the New South Wales Government announced its intention to include wine and spirit bottles into its container deposit scheme.
+According to New South Wales Environment Minister Penny Sharpe, the NSW Government is "working with industry to ensure a smooth transition and to ensure return systems will be ready to handle the new containers by mid-2027".